County projects

 Strathroy

-The Strathroy – Caradoc Community Impact Advisory Committee has played a pivotal role in identifying and addressing the most pressing needs of the community.
-Representatives from the Municipality, Middlesex County, local social service leaders, business leaders, and individuals with lived experience, the group bring diverse perspectives to the table, ensuring the project reflects the specific needs of the community.
+The Community Impact Advisory Committee Strathroy – Caradoc has played a pivotal role in identifying and addressing the most pressing needs of the community.
+Comprised of representatives from the Municipality, Middlesex County, local social service leaders, business leaders, and individuals with lived experience, the group brings diverse perspectives to the table, ensuring the project reflects the unique needs of the community.

 Impact Advisory Committee Members: